arackaf/micro-graphql-svelte/docs/README.md

 Let's say you want to intercept mutation results, and manually update your cache.
 This is difficult to get right, so be careful.
 You'll likely only want to do this with data that are not searched or filtered.

 For this, we can call the `subscribeMutation` method on the client object, and pass in the same `when` test, and `run` callback as before.
 Except now the `run` callback will receive a `refreshActiveQueries` callback, which we can use to force any queries showing data from a particular query to update itself from the now-updated cache.
+This function returns a cleanup function which you can call to remove the subscription.

 The manual solution might look something like this